 Reading and studying are important means for the grace of God to reach us and strengthen us.

-2- Receiving Personal Tuition on the teaching received (see number 1).
+Receiving Personal Tuition on the teaching received (see number 1).
 It helps check its practical implementation.
+If the person has questions on the Teaching, on how to implement it.
+Difficulties in the implementation itself.

-4- Having a Sacramental Life (Mass and Confession)
+4- Having a Sacramental, Committed and Fervent Life

-A Committed Spiritual Life (practising Lectio Divina and Prayer of the Heart).
+A Committed Spiritual Life means practising Lectio Divina and Prayer of the Heart on a daily basis.

-5- Fulfilling the first aspect of God’s Will: living to perfection the duties of our state of life.
+Fulfilling the first aspect of God’s will means first living to perfection the duties of our state of life.
 Priority given to the State of Life and its duties.
 It is within our state of life that we know God’s will and live to its fullness the call for Holiness.

 The following areas in our daily life give us the opportunity to grow: